Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Introduction

-In summary, our paper makes the following contributions: \begin{itemize}[leftmargin=12pt, labelsep=5pt] \item \textbf{Benchmark:} We construct \texttt{EDAPIBench}—the first dedicated benchmark for evaluating deprecated API knowledge editing in LLMs, with fully automated construction, serving as a standardized, rigorous platform that benefits both software engineering and broader NLP communities. \item \textbf{Evaluation:} We evaluate 10 state-of-the-art model editing techniques on three LLMs, and find AdaLoRA excels in three key dimensions but lacks Specificity due to inadvertently modifying parameters encoding general knowledge. \item \textbf{Method:} We propose AdaLoRA-L, an improved model editing approach that isolates API-specific layers via gradient-based importance scoring, addressing AdaLoRA’s Specificity limitation while retaining its strengths in Effectiveness, Generalization, and Portability. \end{itemize}
+(1) \textbf{Benchmark:} We construct \texttt{EDAPIBench}—the first dedicated benchmark for evaluating deprecated API knowledge editing in LLMs, with mostly automated construction, serving as a standardized, rigorous platform that benefits both software engineering and broader NLP communities.